generable/rgeco/README.md

 # rgeco
 R client package for access to Generable compute (Geco) API.
-The API gives you access to any datasets, inferences, and analytical summaries run on the generable compute infrastructure, or summarized in the application.
+The API gives you access to the same data, inferences, and analytical summaries displayed in the application.

 You must have a licensed user account with Generable to use this package.
 See http://generable.com for more info or to request a demo.